• Skip to primary navigation

 • yellow rice with corn (arroz amarillo con maiz)

-Expert Cooking Tips
+Cathy’s Expert Tips

-• Fry the Fish in Hot Oil – It is especially important to fry your fish in hot oil otherwise the fish will stick to the skillet and will also soak to much oil.
+• Fry the Fish in Hot Oil – It is especially important to fry your fish in hot oil otherwise the fish will stick to the skillet and will also soak too much oil.

 • Flouring – You do not have to flour the fish in order to fry it but if you choose to, make sure to shake excess flour off of the fish.
 You want a light not heavy coating on the fish.